software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 >
 > Create the "Sprint 1" milestone.

-Now that we have the labels and a milestone, let's create an issue for each user story.
+Now that we have the "user story" label and the "Sprint 1" milestone, let's create an issue for each user story.
 Click the "Issues" tab and click the green "New issue" button on the right.
 Set the issue title as "{{site.sprint_1_user_story_1}}".
 With the description we can provide additional details if we can't fit everything in the title.
-On the right, click "Labels" and choose labels "user story" and "add quiz", which indicate that this issue is related to a certain user story.
+On the right, click "Labels" and choose the "user story" label which indicates that this issue is a user story.
 Then, click "Projects" and choose the "Backlog" project.
 This will add the issue to the Backlog project.
 To specify the issue's Sprint, click "Milestone" and choose "Sprint 1".
 Finally, click the "Submit a new issue" button to create the issue.

-{: .note }

-> You can easily find the issues related to certain user story by opening the "Issues" tab and choosing the user story label from the "Label" dropdown menu.

-Let's open the "Projects" tab and open the Backlog project.
+Next, let's open the "Projects" tab and open the Backlog project.
 We should see that the issue we created is now in the project.
 We can move the issue to a column by dragging the issue card.
 This will change the status of the issue.
 Let's move the issue we created to the "Sprint Backlog" column, which indicates that this user story is in the current Sprint.

 By default we can't see the labels or the milestone on the issue cards.
 We can click on the arrow button next to "View 1" below the project name and click "Fields" under "Configuration".
 There, check "Labels" and "Milestone".
 Finally, click the green "Save" button to save the configuration.